dicksonjdivet/cpp_sessions/04_memory_management/session.md

 }
 ```

-Both operators corresponds to the following implementation:
+Both operators will call the following functions:

 ```c++
 #include <cstdlib>